Canon 5D Mark III versus Sony A7R III

 The A7R III is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.

-So what is the bottom line?
+So how do things add up?
 Is the Canon 5D Mark III better than the Sony A7R III or vice versa?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.